-- o when receiving a large order size, - o to reduce the execution slippage risk in order to benefit the client spread conditions, - o to manage Natixis exposure and the market impact.
+- when receiving a large order size - to reduce the execution slippage risk in order to benefit the client spread conditions - to manage Natixis exposure and the market impact

 Client will not, as a routine, be notified about any pre-hedging intention on a trade-by-trade basis.
 Any client that would like Natixis not to pre-hedge their requests must notify it by writing to the FX salesperson.
+Natixis has no obligation to pass on to a client profit derived from pre-hedging activities.